bobby-king3/baseball-analytics-python/README.md

 - **Book Website:** [Baseball With R (3rd Edition)](https://beanumber.github.io/abdwr3e/)
 - **Original R Code:** [Baseball R Repository](https://github.com/beanumber/baseball_R)

-All Python code is original but examples directly follow the book
+**All Python code is original but examples directly follow the book.
+This project is independent, please support the authors of this great resource.**